cmap/sushi/README.md

 normalized_counts %>% write.csv("example_project/normalized_counts.csv", row.names=F, quote=F)
 ```

-6. Generate log-fold change values
+4. Generate log-fold change values

-If you normalized your counts, log-fold change values should be generated from normalized counts, otherwise they should be generated from basic filtered counts.
-Here we assume that you have generated normalized counts as in the previous step.
-You will need to adjust the _count_col_name_ parameter based on which file you are running this function on.
+The function _l2fc_ computes the log2 fold change between treatments and negative controls.
+This is done by collecting the negative control and collapsing across all replicates.
+The negative controls are then joined with the treatments to calculate log2 fold change values for each treatment replicate.
+If _normalize_ was called, then log2 fold change values should be generated from normalized counts.
+If _normalize_ was not called, log2 fold change values can be calculated from the read counts in _filtered_counts.csv_ by adjusting the _count_col_name_ parameter.

+The example code below assues that the previous step, _normalize_, was performed.

 ```r
 l2fc = compute_l2fc(normalized_counts,